Austintjh19/EduLink-NUS/docs/UserGuide.md

 #### Parameter:

 In EduLink-NUS, a parameter represents a placeholder where users input data.
 Parameters typically follow immediately after their corresponding Parameter Prefixes.
+Essentially they are to be supplied by the user.

 Each parameter has unique constraints, which restrict what users can input for the parameter.
 Refer to the table below for details.